Cahn-C/DevOps-Engineer-Basics/Package Management.md

 <br>

-Another way to update the repositories is using the vi editor tool nano
+Another way to update the repositories is using a text editor such as vim or nano
 ```
 apt edit-sources
 ```